 Celebrate the return of the Farmers Market to Bayne Park

-We're excited to celebrate our return to Bayne Park for the 2021 market season, but we need your help!
-Purchase the 2021 edition of the Bellevue Farmers Market yard sign and help us get the word out about our new (old!) location while helping to support the work we do in the community.
+We're excited to return to Bayne Park for the 2022 market season, but we need your help!
+Purchase the 2022 edition of the Bellevue Farmers Market yard sign and preorder your own BFM T-Shirt to support our organization and get the word out to the community!

 Make a Better Bellevue.

 The Bellevue Farmers Market started in 2017 under the direction of a group of residents.
 They realized a charming, walkable community like Bellevue, PA deserved to have a market that was as exciting and dynamic as the town itself.
 The goal of the market is to create a central point for the community that is accessible to all.

 Visiting the Market in 2022

 - LOCATION: We are returning to Bayne Park for the duration of the 2022 season!

 - HOURS: The Bellevue Farmers Market is each Wednesday from June 1st through October 26th from 3pm to 7pm.

 - No tobacco products are allowed at the market at any time.

 - We have multiple vendors that can accept SNAP/EBT – stop by the market booth for more details!